wupg98/mlestalk-webworker/README.md

 Messages using MlesTalk WebWorker are sent on Transport Layer Security (TLS) [1] protected connection by default which should be secure.

-Message data sent is obfuscated end-to-end using symmetrical Blowfish (56-bit, weak key) [2] with CTS [3] + AONT [4] and Blake2 [5] HMAC.
+In addition to TLS encryption, message data is obfuscated end-to-end using symmetrical Blowfish (56-bit, weak key) [2] with CTS [3] + AONT [4] and Blake2 [5] HMAC.
 While not plain text, please do note that this obfuscation does not protect from serious message opening efforts.

 If the Mles Websocket session is connected to [mles-webproxy](https://github.com/jq-rs/mles-webproxy), it will forward the traffic to Mles server transforming it to AES and vice versa.